 Today's guest post comes from Allison of Train Up a Child.
 I love her site, and all of the fun ideas she shares.
 Allison loves sensory play and glowing activities just like Growing A Jeweled Rose.
 Today, she shares a fun playtime with water beads!

 All four of my boys love ice and water play, and they also love water beads.
-In the midst of this heat I decided to combine the two, and I froze a large bin of water beads.
+(Water beads are amazing for sensory play and can be found at Walmart, Michaels, or online here.
+They are most commonly used to keep plants hydrated) In the midst of this heat I decided to combine the two, and I froze a large bin of water beads.
 The water beads were already fully hydrated when I stuck the bin in the freezer.
 I left them to solidify overnight before bringing out to play.

 My twin twelve month olds are no strangers to water beads, but this is the perfect alternative for those who aren't comfortable with babies or toddlers and water beads since they can't grab a handful to bring to their mouths.

 When the water beads were completely defrosted (almost a day later) it became a completely new sensory experience.